Career Timeline of JD Vance: Major Achievements and Milestones

 2018: CNN Contributor

-In 2018, Vance was a CNN contributor.
+In 2017 and 2018, Vance was a CNN contributor.

 2018: Considered Running for U.S. Senate

-In early 2018, Vance considered running for the U.S. Senate against Sherrod Brown but did not.
+In early 2018, Vance considered running for the U.S. Senate against Sherrod Brown, but did not.

 2019: Co-founded Rockbridge Network and Narya Capital

-2019: Board of Advisors of With Honor Fund
+2019: Advisor of With Honor Fund

-November 11, 2020: Released on Netflix
+November 11, 2020: Hillbilly Elegy Film Released

 2020: Raised Funds for Narya Capital